Undergraduate Major

 English is the study of life in its diverse written forms and expressions.
 You'll engage with new cultures, ideas, and perspectives daily when you major in English.

 Small, discussion-based classes form the core of your studies.
-From The Odyssey to contemporary fiction, you'll hone critical thinking, speaking, and writing skills crafting scholarly essays, oral presentations, video essays, and more.
-Enhance your degree with a digital humanities concentration or textual scholarship certificate—the only one of its kind in the country for undergraduates.
+From The Odyssey to contemporary fiction, you'll explore classic and alternative canons as you hone critical thinking, speaking, and writing skills.
+You'll craft scholarly essays, oral presentations, video essays, and more to share your literary passions with your peers.

-You'll put creative knowledge to work through independent research projects, participation in on-campus publications, civic engagement opportunities, and professional networking events.
-And with Philadelphia only a short drive away, you'll have constant access to a world-class literary-arts scene.
+You'll also put creative knowledge to work through independent research projects, participation in on-campus publications, civic engagement opportunities, and professional networking events.
+Widener is home to a vibrant literary arts scene, and with Philadelphia at our doorstep and visiting writers always stopping by, your artistic community will grow as you do.

-Upon graduation, you'll hold a marketable skill set, unique creative approaches, and a developed empathy primed for a meaningful and interesting career and life.
+When you graduate, you'll hold a marketable skill set, unique creative approaches, and the developed empathy necessary for a meaningful career and personal fulfillment.

 Loading... requirements for the English major.

-Digital humanities is a rapidly growing, interdisciplinary field that incorporates new tools and methodologies for pursuing modes of inquiry and producing forms of scholarship and engagement in the humanities.
-It seeks to apply humanistic reasoning and research to important questions related to technology, such as social sustainability, big data, and privacy.
+Digital humanities is a rapidly growing, interdisciplinary field that seeks to apply humanistic reasoning and research to important questions related to technology, such as social sustainability, big data, and privacy.
 Work in digital humanities includes public humanities, data mining/visualization, web design, textual analysis, educational technology, and ethics and technology.
-The concentration in digital humanities is open to all humanities majors.

-Students who complete 12 semester hours of a foundation in textual approaches as well as more sustained work on a textual scholarship project will receive the certificate.
-The program includes hands-on experience in coding for digital editing, as well as the opportunity to cultivate a personal scholarly or editorial project.
+The program includes hands-on work with rare books and archival material, experience in coding for digital editing, and the opportunity to cultivate a personal scholarly or editorial project.

 As an English major, you can easily pursue a second major.
 Here are a few natural pairings that compliment an English degree.